Branded virtual data room hero.

 Step 6: Monitor engagement

 Watch real-time analytics in your Ellty dashboard.
-You'll see when each investor accessed the room, which documents they opened, how long they spent on each page, and whether they returned.
+You'll see when each viewer accessed the room, which documents they opened, how long they spent on each page, and whether they returned.
 Ellty sends real-time notifications the moment someone opens your data room.

-Prepare your Data Room
+Prepare your data room

 Branded virtual data room app: mobile access

-Investors don't only review documents at a desk.
+Recipients don't only review documents at a desk.
 They open data rooms on planes, in taxis, between meetings.

 A good branded data room should work on mobile without breaking the experience.
 What to check: